These lesser-known places to visit in Texas may be your best vacation.

 2. Jacob’s Well Natural Area

-3. San Saba County (Central Texas)
+3. San Saba County (Top of the Hill Country)

-This area has four parks with distinct characteristics that make San Saba in Central Texas a great place to discover a beautiful hidden gem.
-San Saba is one of those quaint towns off the beaten path of the Hill Country.
-One day, I am going to get down and over that way.
-It’s one cool, lesser-known place to vacation in Texas.
-Here are a few places you might want to visit when in the area of San Saba.
+This area has four parks with distinct characteristics that make San Saba a great place to discover a beautiful hidden gem.
+San Saba is one of those quaint towns off the beaten path at the top of the Hill Country.
+I finally made it up that way (Oct.
+2024), but I couldn’t stay long.

-• Mill P0nd Park
+• Mill Pond Park

 You’ll find a wonderful playground, swimming pool, nice walking trails, beautiful waterfalls, and pretty scenery.